FileTransferrr/EDA-Project/README.md

 ```
 $ tree -L 3
 .
 ├── doc.pdf
-├── LogicLoopChecker_1102
 ├── README.md
 ├── result_5.pdf
 ├── result_5.v
 ├── run.sh
+├── modinfo                                        # Combinational logic information obtained from verilog file
+├── Soln                                           # Solutions to part of the cases
+├── testcase_with_answer                           # Available Cases that you can find solutions in 'Soln'
+├── testcase_without_answer                        # Cases without solutions for problem 4
 └── work
     ├── bin
     │   └── logicLoopChecker                       # The executable file
     ├── build.sh                                   # The build script
-    ├── setUpSystemFunc_verisim.cpp                # The enter of the program
     ├── src
-    │   ├── checker.py                             # Our script to check the result
+    │   ├── checker.py                             # Our script to check the result of problem 1-3
+    │   ├── checker_R4.py                          # Our script to check the result of problem 4
-    │   └── logicLoopChecker                       # Our source code
+    └   └── logicLoopChecker                       # Our source code
-    ├── sv_vpi_user.h
-    ├── systf.tab
-    └── vpi_user.h

 ```

 ## Run:

 ```
-$ ${SCRIPT_DIR}/run.sh ${CASE_DIR}/case.v # The results will be generated in pwd
+$ ./run.sh ${CASE_DIR}/case.v # The results will be generated in pwd
  ```

 ## Note:

-We use `std::system` in `setUpSystemFunc_verisim.cpp` to execute `logicLoopChecker` which is **pre-built**.
+Executable file `logicLoopChecker` which is **pre-built**.
 If you want to build it:

 ```
 $ cd work/
-$ ./build.sh # This will compile the source code and copy the executable file to ~/submission/work/bin/
+$ ./build.sh # This will compile the source code and copy the executable file to
 ```